 The free version of the tool gives you the top 10 results, which should be enough for smaller WordPress blogs.

-If you have a bigger website, or you want results of every single mention of your copied text, then you’ll need to upgrade to the premium version.
+If you have a bigger website, or you want results of every single mention of your copied text, then you will need to upgrade to the premium version.

 The paid version of the tool lets you check up to 10,000 pages with a single click.
 If you publish a lot of content on your WordPress website, then this could be very useful.

 The premium version of Grammarly has a built-in plagiarism checker.
-You can copy and paste your content into the tool, and it’ll run a scan to see if any matches turn up online.
+You can copy and paste your content into the tool, and it will run a scan to see if any matches turn up online.